 Help Remove Invasives

 We need your help to fight against invasive plants and insects.
 Volunteers can help restore native plant and insect populations by signing up for removal workdays.
-If you are interested in non-native invasive plant removal, click the button below or contact Susan Bean at email@example.com.
+If you’re interested in invasive plant removal, click the button below or contact Amy Finkler at firstname.lastname@example.org.

 Keep Invasives Out of Your Garden

-You can make a difference in the effort to keep non-native invasive species out of our mountain communities.
-By keeping invasives out of your garden, you can help native species flourish in North Carolina.
+You can make a difference in the effort to keep invasive species out of our mountain communities.
+By keeping invasives out of your garden, you can help native species flourish in the Southern Blue Ridge.